fwd/server/README.md

 # fwd/server

-> Back-end Development Framework for NodeJS w/ Express (and other goodies) baked in.
+> NodeKS Web Framework with lots of methods for everything you may need.

 ## Install